 Wave goodbye to all the loans your credit union lost to the web!

-Car buying sites such as Auto Trader, NADA, and Kelly Blue Book have been around for over 2 decades.
+Car buying sites such as Auto Trader, J.D.
+Power (formerly NADA), and Kelly Blue Book have been around for over 2 decades.
 20 years.
 That sounds legit.
 I’ll try them first.
 You know what?
 Your members are using those sites, too.

 That’s bad news for your CU.

 If your member uses either of these lending options, do you get the loan?
 Thought so.
 Your institution is losing loans to the web before you even know members are in market.